Interplay between time and energy in bosonic noisy quantum metrology: General framework

 \subsection{Problem formulation}

 Consider a general Lindblad evolution:

 where $H$ and $L_j$ are the operators acting on the system $\mathcal{H}_S$ which may depend on the unknown parameter $\var$ to estimate.
 Let us consider the most general metrological protocol.
-I.e., we assume that the system may be entangled with a noiseless ancilla $\mathcal H_A$ of arbitrary dimension (so that the Hamiltonian and Lindblad operators act on the joint Hilbert space as $H\otimes\openone_A$ and $L_j\otimes\openone_A$ respectively); moreover, we allow for an additional unitary $V(t)$ (acting jointly on $\mathcal H_S\otimes\mathcal H_A$) which is fully flexible, and controlled by experimentalists.
+We assume that the system may be entangled with a noiseless ancilla $\mathcal H_A$ of arbitrary dimension (so that the Hamiltonian and Lindblad operators act on the joint Hilbert space as $H\otimes\openone_A$ and $L_j\otimes\openone_A$ respectively); moreover, we allow for an additional unitary $V(t)$ (acting jointly on $\mathcal H_S\otimes\mathcal H_A$) which is fully flexible and controllable.
 Finally, the observable $\hat O$ is measured on the joint output state.
+Note that such general and abstract formulation covers also situations where a weak measurement of the system is performed continuously in time and future action on the system depends on previous measurement outcomes (all these procedures can be mathematically simulated as joint unitary transformations of the system with ancilla, followed by the measurement at the end).

-We look at the quantum Fisher information (QFI) of the output state, which is equal to the signal-to-noise ratio (SNR) optimized over the possible choices of the measured observable:
+We consider the quantum Fisher information (QFI) of the output state, which is equal to the signal-to-noise ratio (SNR) optimized over the possible choices of the measured observable:

-(From the point of view of the local estimation, optimization over a single observable is equivalent to joint optimization over measurement and estimator, see App. \ref{app:QFI} for formal derivation).
-We assume an ideal scenario, where both state preparation and the measurement procedure may be done immediately, so only sensing takes time.
+(From the point of view of the local estimation, optimization over a single observable is equivalent to joint optimization over measurement and estimator, see App. \ref{app:QFI} for a formal derivation and \autoref{sec:noise} for further discussion).
+We assume an ideal scenario, where both state preparation and the measurement procedure may be performed instantaneously, so only sensing takes time.
 Therefore, any bound derived for such an ideal scenario will still be valid for any more realistic situation.